ponylang/ponyc/README.md

 ponyc --runtimebc
 ```

-This functionnality boils down to "super LTO" for the runtime.
+This functionality boils down to "super LTO" for the runtime.
 The Pony compiler will have full knowledge of the runtime and will perform advanced interprocedural optimisations between your Pony code and the runtime.
-If your're looking for maximum performance, you should consider this option.
+If you're looking for maximum performance, you should consider this option.
 Note that this can result in very long optimisation times.

 ## VirtualBox